Introduction to MySQL WHERE Clause

 Example #7

-When you want to specify the range of the values that will be allowed for a certain column then you can make the use of between keyword to specify so in WHERE clause.
-Consider that we have to find out the developers whose salary is between 15000 to 22000 then our query statement will be as follows
+When you want to specify the range of the values allowed for a certain column, you can use the between keyword in the WHERE clause.
+Considering that we have to find the developers whose salary is between 15000 to 22000, our query statement will be as follows.

 Query: